samuelfchen/rda-1/README.md

 ## Getting Started

-This repo provides a simple and super lightweight RDA encoding API.
-To start, simply include the provided API source code files ([C#](https://github.com/sierrathedog/rda/tree/main/src/CSharp), [Java](https://github.com/sierrathedog/rda/blob/main/src/Java/), and [Python](https://github.com/sierrathedog/rda/blob/main/src/Python)) in your project and start programming using the API methods like in the example below.
+This repo includes the RDA-encoding spec and an RDA encoding API which is implemented in [C#](https://github.com/foldda/rda/tree/main/src/CSharp), [Java](https://github.com/foldda/rda/blob/main/src/Java/), and [Python](https://github.com/foldda/rda/blob/main/src/Python).
+To start, simply include the provided source files in your project and start using the API methods like in the example below.

-* **There is no installation or other dependency required for using the API.** *
+_*** There is no installation or other dependency required. ***_

-### Class *Rda*
+#### _API Part 1: Class Rda_

-All the RDA's encoding and decoding are wrapped in a class called "Rda" in the API.
-The **Rda class** is intuitively modeled as a "container", which has -
+The _Rda class_ includes implementation of both RDA encoding and decoding, and is intuitively modeled as a "container".
+It provides the following methods:

 * **Setter-Getter**  methods are for assigning and retrieving the container's content using index-based addresses,
 * **ToString** method is for RDA-encoding, i.e. serializing the container object and its content into a string, and
 * **Parse** method is for RDA-decoding, i.e. converting an RDA-encoded string back to a Rda container object in a program.

-The following example code (in C#[^3]) gives a quick glimpse of how these methods are used -
+The following example (in C#[^3]) gives a glimpse of how (simple) these methods can be used -

 [^3]: Methods of using the Java API and the Python API are very similar.